JuliaHealth/BioMedQuery.jl/README.md

 # NLM
-## Utilities for interacting with different databases/APIs provided by the National Library of Medicine (NLM)
+## Utilities to interact with databases/APIs provided by the National Library of Medicine (NLM)

 Supported databases/APIS include: